NEW_DEPLOYMENT_FREEZEfeature flag. Contact Harness Support to enable the feature.

 Enable Deployment Freeze

-The following procedure freezes both manual and Trigger-based deployments:
+Perform the following steps to freeze both manual and Trigger-based deployments:

-- In Harness Manager, select Continuous Security > Governance.
-The Deployment Governance page appears.
+- In Harness Manager, in Security, select Governance.
+The Deployment Governance settings appear.

 Verify Deployment Freeze

 When the Deployment Freeze setting is enabled, the Start New Deployment button is disabled in Continuous Deployments.

 The following other Harness Manager elements are also disabled: